fernandoem88/react-requests-manager/README.md

 // usersRC: user requests configurator: helper that allows us to bind the requests to the requests manager export const usersRC = createRequests(REQS, EXTRA_ACTIONS) // EXTRA_ACTIONS is optional

-// $users: is the "users requests manager's context" and contains all requests related helpfull utilities.
+// $users: is the "users requests manager's context" and contains all helpfull utilities related to the requests context.
 // $users = { requests, extraActions, useRequests, getState, bindToStateManager }
 export const $users = createManager('USER', usersRC)
 ```

-## usage in the component
+### usage in the component

 now we can use the requests manager (**$user**) in the component as follows!